DMPA-SC Scale-Up

 Must be supported by the Ministry of Health (MOH) and include an endorsement letter from the MOH from the relevant stakeholder who is guiding DMPA-SC introduction and implementation.

 Demonstrate there is sufficient DMPA-SC stock available in the country and/or in the process of arriving in the country to support achieve the intended outcomes of the proposed project.
-If any of your project activities rely on commodities, you must describe the supply security situation in your proposal.

 Demonstrate a clear funding need and that alternative funding sources are not available to support the proposed work.